 You can also design a product and rely on a print-on-demand site like Zazzle, Redbubble, or Society6 for printing, shipping, and handling.
 That means you get to focus on the fun part!

 Some states and localities allow certain shelf-stable foods to be sold in person without a food permit, like at farmer’s markets.
 Turn your favourite recipe for salted caramel sauce or your famous chocolate chip cookies into a local favourite at a farmer’s market, craft fair, or pop-up shop space.

 Alternatively, you could start out selling through your community’s Facebook page.
 (Be sure to read about your area’s cottage food laws before getting started.)

 Design Your Own Stickers

-Stickers recently exploded in popularity on Etsy–they were ranked as the number one seller in 2021 and remain in the top ten sellers overall.
+Stickers recently exploded in popularity on Etsy–they were ranked as the number one seller in previous years, and remain in the top ten sellers overall.
 They’re cheap, easy to drop in your cart and buy on impulse, and low in cost to ship.

 If you already own a cutting machine like a Cricut, we have a tutorial on how you can get started making stickers with minimal supplies.
 If you don’t have a Cricut, you could also try our tutorial for printing cute monochrome stickers for free.

 Chances are, you have a skill (whether creative or business) that other people would love to learn!
 Market your knowledge by creating a course for Udemy, Skillshare, or Teachable, creating your own ebooks, or teaching classes in person at your local craft or specialty stores.

 To grow your brand, be sure to tell your students how to reach you at your main blog or website.
 You can also pitch article ideas to websites or magazines in your niche.
 Even if it’s not a paid opportunity, most websites are willing to link back to your main website–providing you with visibility and authority for your name and brand.